St Anne's Church, Woodplumpton: Churchyard

 The churchyard lies mostly to the south and west of the church.
 There are stocks close to the lychgate.
 These date from the 18th century or earlier, and have been restored.
 They have two stone shafts with round heads, the right-hand of which is inscribed with the initials "AB".
 They are designated at Grade II.
 There is a sundial south of the church.
 The dial, which sits on an octagonal stone shaft, is dated 1657.
 The plate and gnomon are brass.
 The sundial has also been given a Grade II listing.
 Also associated with the church and listed at Grade II are a gateway dating from the 18th century or earlier, and a mounting block of a similar date.
 Woodplumpton churchyard is said to be the burial place of an alleged witch, a local 17th-century woman named Meg Shelton who was known as the "Singleton witch" or the "Fylde Hag".
 According to legend, she was buried upside down to prevent her from escaping.
 The spot is marked by a boulder.
-The churchyard also contains the war graves of four British and a Canadian soldier of World War I, and a Royal Naval Volunteer Reserve officer of World War II.
+The churchyard also contains the war graves of four British soldiers and a Canadian soldier of World War I, and a Royal Naval Volunteer Reserve officer of World War II.